RockSolt/next_page/README.md

 ```

 ### Sorting
-Requests can specify sort order using the parameter `sort` with an attribute name, scope, or nested attribute.
-Attributes and nested attributes can be prefixed with `+` or `-` to indicate ascending or descending.
+Requests can specify sort order using the parameter `sort` with an attribute name or scope.
+Sorts can be prefixed with `+` or `-` to indicate ascending or descending.
 Multiple sorts can be specified either as a comma separated list or via bracket notation.

     /photos?sort=-created_at
     /photos?sort=location,-created_by